jakoschiko/wtfisjet/README.md

 ### `sparse-infinitesimal` (disabled by default)

-If enabled, the type `SparseInfinitesimal` is available.
+If enabled, the type `wtfisjet::SparseInfinitesimal` is available.
 It will require the dependency `intmap`.

 ### `const-infinitesimal` (disabled by default)

-If enabled, the type `ConstInfinitesimal` is available.
+If enabled, the type `wtfisjet::ConstInfinitesimal` is available.
 It will require the dependency `array-init`.

+### `dice` (disabled by default)

+If enabled, the module `wtfisjet::dice` is available.
+It provides generators for random test data.
+It will require the dependency `dicetest`.

 ## License